EliziumNet/RexFs/README.md

 runs as though ___$WhatIf___ has been specified.
 There are indications in the output to show that the command is in a locked state (there is an indicator in the batch header and a 'Novice' indicator in the summary).
-To activate the command, the user needs to set the environment variable 'BULKRN_REMY_LOCKED' to $false; ie ($env:BULKRN_REMY_LOCKED = $false, either temporarily in the session, or permanently in the powershell profile, see $Profile).
+To activate the command, the user needs to set the environment variable 'BULK_REMY_LOCKED' to $false; ie ($env:BULK_REMY_LOCKED = $false, either temporarily in the session, or permanently in the powershell profile, see $Profile).
 The user should not unlock the command until they are comfortable with how to use this command properly and knows how to write regular expressions correctly.
 (See [regex101](regex101.com))